Sudam23/Asset-Pricing-Models/README.md

-# A Detailed Analysis of Asset Pricing Models over Indian Stocks
+# Evaluating Asset Pricing Models in the Indian Stock Market

-Comparative Analysis of Asset Pricing Models: CAPM, APT and Fama-French Factors using Indian Stocks
+A Detailed Analysis of Asset Pricing Models: CAPM, APT and Fama-French 3 Factors over 3 Indian Stocks- Reliance, Infosys, and HDFC Bank